open-telemetry/opentelemetry-js/packages/opentelemetry-plugin-grpc/README.md

       enabled: true,
       // You may use a package name or absolute path to the file.
       path: '@opentelemetry/plugin-grpc',
+      ignoreMethods: [
+        // Case-insensitive list of method names to exclude from tracing ]
     }
   }
 });